Amine-Amllal/Calculator-Simulator/README.md

 Database: **MariaDB**

 ## How to Use
-Create an Account or Log In: Register for a new account or log in to an existing one.
+**Create an Account or Log In**: Register for a new account or log in to an existing one.

-Perform Calculations: Use the calculator for basic arithmetic, matrix operations, or graph plotting.
+**Perform Calculations**: Use the calculator for basic arithmetic, matrix operations, or graph plotting.

-View History: Access your calculation history from the current or previous sessions.
+**View History**: Access your calculation history from the current or previous sessions.

-Log Out and Reconnect: Your history will be saved and available when you log back in.
+**Log Out and Reconnect**: Your history will be saved and available when you log back in.

 ## Contributing
 This is my first project, and I’m open to feedback and contributions!
 If you’d like to contribute, feel free to fork the repository and submit a pull request.